 El Cisne Azul – Who knows why this hidden jewel of a place dedicated solely to wild mushroom dishes is called the “blue swan”.
 Don’t let the simplicity of its appearance trick you.
 The food is fresh and delicious; the service is fast and attentive and the place fills to the brim before you can blink at lunch and dinner time.
 Best to arrive as soon as possible.
 They don’t take reservations.

 El Poncelet Cheese Bar – Thankfully, they were not content to just have a fabulous cheese store, but they also opened this wonderful restaurant, with great cheese and other food pairings, cheese plates, cheese desserts…you get the idea.
 Good wine list too.
 Beautiful, open space where you can spend long hours over your meal and drinks.

-The Green Table, New York.
-If you’ve got a craving for pot pie, chicken or vegetable, this is the place.
+The Green Table If you’ve got a craving for pot pie, chicken or vegetable, this is the place.
 The freshest of salad greens.
 Plus they’re in the Chelsea Market, which is worth a visit on its own.
 Inventive cocktails.

 The Farm on Adderly, Brooklyn.
 Where I’ve had a couple of the best meals of my life, including a tasting dinner focused around Fleschier’s meat.
 Fleschier’s was founded by a couple, one of whom is a former vegan.
 So you know the animals have been treated humanely and professionally.

 Boca.
 Fresh local food inventively cooked, in a great neighborhood (Oak Cliff).
 I like to have dinner then stroll through the Bishop Arts District.

 Celebration Cafe.
 Emphasis on simply cooked, local food (noticing a pattern?).
 Served family style.
 To-die-for carrot cake.